 Take this Bare Minerals Quick Change Brush Cleaner, for instance.
 This 3.7oz bottle will run you $18, and the ingredient list is nothing special:

 The first ingredient, SD Alcohol 39-C, is denatured alcohol that’s permitted by the TTB (Tobacco Tax and Trade Bureau) to be used in cosmetics.
-Denatured alcohol is basically just alcohol with something called a “denaturant” added to it to make it taste bad – aka so nobody will drink it (source).
+According to Cosmetics Info, “denatured alcohol” is basically just alcohol with something called a “denaturant” added to it to make it taste bad – aka so nobody will drink it.

 The other ingredients don’t seem like they’re doing much either – water is water (duh), and glycerin is usually used to prevent things from drying out (source).
 Dimethicone copolyol seems like it can serve a lot of different purposes – I’m guessing that in this case, it’s being used as a conditioning agent/cleansing agent (source), but don’t take my word for it.
 Panthenol acts as a lubricant (source), and fragrance is just… fragrance.